 Do you feel concerned about any cold and flu symptoms you’re experiencing?
 Call your doctor or public health authority ahead of time.
 Let them know what’s happening.
 They can tell you what to do next and decide if you need hospital care.

-Hearing about the spread of coronavirus in the news can feel daunting.
+Hearing about the second wave of COVID-19 coupled with the flu season in the news can feel daunting.
 But try not to panic.
 Think of it in the same you would a bad weather situation.
 In case it happens, you want to be prepared and alert.
 This means looking to trusted sources for advice on what to do if an outbreak happens in your community.

 We recommend visiting the following sites for the latest updates on COVID-19: